BEFORE A SEVERE STORM

 - Check for injuries.
 Do not attempt to move seriously injured persons unless they are in immediate danger of further injury.

-- Immediately report any smoke or fire you see within your building to Public Safety at 282-2515.
+- Immediately report any smoke or fire you see within your building to Campus Security at 282-2515.

 - Should major damage have occurred to the campus, it is most likely the telephone lines will be inoperative.
-If it can be done safely send a messenger on foot to Public Safety, Building 27, 625 E. Humbolt.
+If it can be done safely send a messenger on foot to Campus Security, Building 27, 625 E. Humbolt.

 initiate restoration efforts.